mat3rial/silver-guide-argent/en/_posts/2020-05-27-2-1-2-evaluation-of-contributions-received-in-the-form-of-services.md

 permalink: "/en/guide/2_1_2-donation-of-services/"
 section: 2
 order: 3
+short_title: ''

 ---
 ## Office or management work performed free of charge by a professional:

 Ask the donor for a document indicating the market value of the services provided free of charge (i.e., the price they would usually charge for these goods or services).
-A donation of services is not eligible for a charitable tax receipt (see Section 5.5, and Diagram 3 in the Toolkit)
+A donation of services is not eligible for a charitable tax receipt (see Section 5.3, and Diagram 3 in the Toolkit)

 [See the template _Agreement Contribution_ in the Toolkit]({{ site.baseurl }}/en/toolkit/templates/){: .toolkit}